KevinWorkman/HappyCoding/tutorials/java-server/_posts/2017-06-29-databases.md

 So, you should never store a password directly in your database.
 Instead, you should **hash** the password, which means you need to convert the password into a new value that can't be converted back to the password.
 You don't have to do it yourself!
 Use a library that supports hashing algorithms like [bcrypt](https://en.wikipedia.org/wiki/Bcrypt) or [PBKDF2](https://en.wikipedia.org/wiki/PBKDF2).
 You can find more info in [this discussion](https://security.stackexchange.com/questions/4781/do-any-security-experts-recommend-bcrypt-for-password-storage).

 For example, running a `String` value of `password` through bcrypt gives you a value like `$2a$10$VxsYQeOqRqUYyGLflUrTp.BO009BIHb3e9N07evJ7DvFBpkNnXeK6`.
-(You can try it yourself [here](http://bcrypt.xyz/generate-bcrypt).)
+(You can try it yourself [bcrypt - generate](http://bcrypt.xyz/generate-bcrypt).)
 It's impossible to go from that big ugly value back to `password`, so if a hacker gets access to your database, they still don't have your users' passwords.

 So, when a user registers, you send their password through a hash function and store the hashed value in your database.
 Then to check a user's password when they login, you send the password they entered through the same algorithm to get the hashed value, and you check that hashed value against the hashed value you stored in your database when the user registered.
 (It gets a little more complicated than that, but like I said, just use a library that handles all of this for you!)